-“Declining: Generally unsatisfactory with major localised problems”, mostly arising from “scrub/tree growth”.
+“Declining: Generally unsatisfactory with major localised problems”, mostly arising from natural “scrub/tree growth”.

 Since the time of John Leland’s travels in Tudor England the site has been known and written of as an ancient seat of the Anglian king of early Mercia, King Wulfhere (657-74 AD).